 This product was manufactured for skydiving only.
 By using this product, you accept full responsibility for its use and agree that Freefall Data Systems LLC will not be legally held responsible for any malfunction whatsoever that this product may have, whether good or defective.

 SonoAlti G2V is a speaking audible altimeter with a rugged anodized aluminum case.
 It has two audible components in one package: 1) a piezoelectric loudspeaker and 2) a 3.5 millimeter audio port that can be used to receive spoken announcements of altitude, speed, and temperature (e.g. ), as well as other notifications and custom user sounds.
 In addition to supporting most standard wired earphones or speakers, the altimeter can also be used with Bluetooth transmitters (such as a TaoTronics TT-BA07) to enable wireless functionality.
 User's can choose settings for the three phases of a skydive: ascent, freefall, and canopy.
 Just like the standard SonoAlti G2, there are 32 different sounds a user can choose from, 18 of which were conceived for freefall and 14 of which were conceived for canopy and ascent.
 In addition to custom altitude, speed, and temperature announcements, there are 83 pre-recorded notifications that users can insert at any point in their skydive (e.g. "Pull altitude" , "Check equipment" etc.).
 The altimeter stores five presets with unlimited alarms and can be set using the FDS Altis app using Android or iOS via Bluetooth® wireless technology.
 Bluetooth mode is initiated via a button press-and-hold and times out automatically.
 Presets can be selected on the fly using another button on the altimeter, eliminating the need to carry a mobile device for this purpose.
-The app can also be used to synchronize jump data (altitude, vertical descent speed, temperature) to Freefall Data System's cloud-based FDS Logbook, but SonoAlti G2V only logs a single jump, as it's flash memory is devoted entirely to audio.
+The app can also be used to synchronize jump data (altitude, vertical descent speed, temperature) to Freefall Data System's cloud-based FDS Logbook, but SonoAlti G2V only logs a single jump with a maximum duration of approximately 6 minutes, as it's flash memory is devoted entirely to audio.
 SonoAlti G2V enables users to set a custom freefall threshold (default is 80 mph), which can be useful for wingsuiters as well as swoopers.
 Additionally, it allows one to disable all freefall alarms below a certain altitude, so that only canopy alarms are heard below that altitude.
 SonoAlti G2V automatically adjusts to local elevation, allows for landing zone elevation adjustments in each preset, and is always on until the battery is discharged.
 No data or settings are lost when the battery has discharged.
 SonoAlti G2V has a rechargeable lithium polymer battery with a life of approximately 200 jumps or 2 months.
 The battery takes approximately 4 hours to charge fully.
 One can check the battery status by pressing and holding both buttons at once (more details below).
 A low battery warning (an audible alarm and spoken notification at 1,000 feet ) is given if the altimeter has a low battery and does not have much life remaining.
 Battery life depends on how the altimeter is used and transported.
 The longest battery life is obtained when storing the altimeter in one location.
 The altimeter also features a travel mode, which ensures no data is logged and can also be used as a battery-saving mode.
 SonoAlti G2V can be used with full accuracy as high as 30,000 feet MSL.

 SonoAlti G2V fits in the audible pocket of most skydiving helmets.
 The speaker should face the jumper's ear as described in the instructional video above when using the piezoelectric speaker component.
 Otherwise, when solely using the 3.5 mm audio port, the altimeter can be worn on various locations on a jumper's body.